Consensys/quorum/docs/Privacy/Privacy-Manager.md

 * [Tessera](../Tessera/Tessera) is a production-ready implementation of Quorum's privacy manager.
 It is undergoing active development with new features being added regularly.

 * [Constellation](../Constellation/Constellation) is the reference implementation of Quorum's privacy manager.
 It is still supported but no longer undergoing active development of new features.

-## Lifecycle of a private transaction
-See [How Tessera Works](../../Privacy/Tessera/How%20Tessera%20Works) for a description of the lifecycle of a private transaction and how the Privacy Manager works with Quorum.